adrizein/json-template/README.md

 # json-template
-Python module for defining JSON templates which can be used to validate json files and cast them into python type-consistent dictionaries.
+Python module for defining templates JSON files which can be used to validate their Python equivalents (obtained with json.load) and cast them into type-consistent dictionaries.

 ## Introduction
 The goal of json-template is to allow developpers to define JSON templates in Python in a simple and elegant manner.
-The most obvious use case of this module is to check and enforce the types of a config file written in JSON instead of just using json.loads and casting every value within the submodules themselves.
+The most obvious use case of this module is to check and enforce the types of a config file written in JSON instead of just using json.load and casting every value within the concerned submodules themselves.

 ## Features
 Here a the most important features of json-template: